 I think you need to have a conversation with your attorney about this.
 What was his purpose in speaking to her?
 It isn't normally something that attorneys do.
 Is she the one calling the shots?
 Is he trying to locate your soon-to-be ex?
-Your attorney is free to do whatever is required under the...Read more »
+Your attorney is free to do whatever is required under...Read more »

-Since our divorce both my ex and myself have moved from california. it's been two years since our divorce was final. he now owns two successful companies and i, on the other hand, have not been able to find employment. one the 150.00 per month support, i can't afford legal representation....
+Since our divorce both my ex and myself have moved from california. it's been two years since our divorce was final. he now owns two successful companies and i, on the other hand, have not been able to find employment. one the 150.00 per month support, i can't afford legal...
 Read more »

 You will have to look at your divorce judgment documents.
 It should specify if the support is a fixed amount or under what conditions you may request additional support.
 Under standard language, the support is modifiable upon a showing of a change in circumstances.
 Often, however, the language...Read more »